 You can find out more and view the full range of services provided at Information for offsite students.
 Here you’ll also find details of how to register with Offsite, and how to request books by mail.

-The video below provides a short introduction to the Offsite Service:
+The video below provides information on how to join the Offsite Service:

 The Student Experience Team